REstoration

 • Offside rear suspension spring was repaired (new main leaf fitted, after failure);

-• The Leyland O.600 engine has been completely stripped-down and re-built (February 2017 and again in April 2019).
-For the story and pictures click here.
+• The Leyland O.600 engine has been completely stripped-down & re-built (February 2017 & again in April 2019).

 • New shock absorbers have been fitted to the front axle;

-• The air compressor has been reconditioned
+• The air compressor has been reconditioned;

 • A reconditioned starter motor has been fitted;